terroo/wallset/README.md

 *** Only the first 10 seconds of the video will be displayed
 **** Use 3-digit images, example: 011
 ```

+There is a video that demonstrates the use at the address (pt-BR): <https://youtu.be/Mb0SXMft2sw>

 # Uninstall
 ```sh